 MauiWine – Maui

 Today, the vineyard takes up 23 acres of Ulupalakua Ranch.
-As you visit the winery, enjoy a tour of the historic ranch.
-Then, sample some of the finest wine produced off the mainland.
+As you visit the winery in Maui, HI, enjoy a tour of the historic estate.
+Then, sample some of the finest pineapple wine Hawaii has to offer.

-With a California winemaking influence in the early days, MauiWine has created 15 varieties of wine, with whites and reds, as well as the popular pineapple.
-The tasting room, itself, is a look into Hawaiian history.
+With a California winemaking influence in the early days, MauiWine has created 15 varieties of wine, with whites and reds, as well as the popular Hula O Maui pineapple wine.
+The tasting room itself is a look into Hawaiian history.

 Located inside the King’s Cottage, the building was constructed for King Kalakaua, who would visit Ulupalakua during his reign.